- Application Procedures

 - UCLA Application for Graduate Admission

 The UCLA Application for Graduate Admission is due by January 9.
-Supplemental materials, including transcripts and applicant DVDs, as appropriate, are sent directly to the Department of Art and must be RECEIVED no later than 5pm, Wednesday, January 9, 2013.
+Official transcripts are sent directly to the Department of Art and must be postmarked no later than January 11, 2017.
 For a complete outline of degree requirements, see Program Requirements for UCLA Graduate Degrees available in the departmental office and accessible on the graduate division webpage.

 UCLA offers several kinds of financial assistance for graduate students.
 Merit-based support is available in the form of fellowships, assistantships, and departmental awards; need-based assistance is available to those who qualify.